phase/Blargboard/README.md

 # Requirements

 Blargboard requires PHP 5.3.
-With a few changes, it could be lowered to 5.2, so this will be considered.

 There is no exact requirement for MySQL, but make sure to have a recent version.

+Your host must allow external PHP connections from cURL for IP checking, Gist/Pastebin tags, and other things.

 Everything else is provided in the package.